executors/executors/explanatory.md

 ```

 The implementation proceeds in three steps.
 First, we package `f` along with
 its arguments into a nullary function, `g`.
-Next, using the customization
+Next, using `execution::require`, we
-point `execution::require`, we introduce requirements for single-agent, two-way
+introduce requirements for single-agent, two-way executor **properties**.
+This step uses
-**properties**.
-This step uses `exec` to produce a new executor, `new_exec`
+`exec` to produce a new executor, `new_exec` which encapsulates these
-which encapsulates these requirements.
-Finally, we call an **execution
+requirements.
+Finally, we call an **execution function**.
+Execution functions
-function**.
-Execution functions are the fundamental executor interactions
+are the fundamental executor interactions which create execution.
+In this case,
-which create execution.
-In this case, that execution functions is
+that execution functions is `.twoway_execute`, which creates a single
-`.twoway_execute`, which creates a single execution agent to invoke a nullary
+execution agent to invoke a nullary function.
+The agent's execution is
-function.
-The agent's execution is asynchronous, and `.twoway_execute` returns
+asynchronous, and `.twoway_execute` returns a future corresponding to its
-a future corresponding to its completion.
+completion.

 Before describing the precise semantics of execution functions in detail, we
 will first describe executor properties which affect the way they behave.